 Standards A16 (Volume 1) and Standard 1.3.3 (Volume 2) of the Food Standards Code make provision for the appropriate use of approved processing aids in food manufacture.
 A processing aid is a substance used in the processing of raw materials, foods or ingredients, to fulfil a technological purpose relating to treatment or processing, but does not perform a technological function in the final food.
+There is currently no permission for the use of triglycerol lipase sourced from Aspergillus oryzae which carries a gene coding for a lipase isolated from Fusarium oxysporum.

-OBJECTIVE
+3. OBJECTIVE